joelimome/runfunc/README.txt

 Usage looks like this:

+    $ ./subcommands.py
+	usage: ./subcommands.py <subcommand> [options] [args]
+	Type './subcommands.py help <subcommand>' for help on a specific subcommand.

+	Available subcommands:
+	    three - The third command is three times as awesome! two
+	      one
-    $ ./subcommands_demo.py
+	$ ./subcommands.py help one
-    Unknown command: try 'one', 'two' or 'three'
+	Usage: subcommands.py one arg

+	Options:
+	  -h, --help  show this help message and exit

-    $ ./subcommands_demo.py one
+    $ ./subcommands.py one
-    one: Required 1 arguments, got 0
+    Missing arguments: arg
+	Try './subcommands.py help'
-    $ ./subcommands_demo.py two arg
+	$ ./subcommands.py two arg
     Two: arg

-This approach is limited in that help can be provided for an individual option but not for the application as a whole.
-If anyone knows how to get optparse to handle the subcommand pattern please let me know.

 Decorators
 ----------

-optfunc also supports two decorators for stuff I couldn't work out how to shoehorn in to a regular function definition. geocode.py shows them in action:
+optfunc also supports a couple decorators for stuff I couldn't work out how to shoehorn in to a regular function definition. geocode.py shows them in action:

     @optfunc.notstrict
-    @optfunc.arghelp('list_geocoders', 'list available geocoders and exit')
+    @optfunc.option('list_geocoders', help='list available geocoders and exit')
     def geocode(s, api_key='', geocoder='google', list_geocoders=False):
         # ...